Characters: Sengoku Basara Date Clan

-- Berserk Button: Harming his followers, especially Kojuro will set Masamune off on a bout of Unstoppable Rage.
-Case in point: The majority of Masamune's story path in SB2 has him chasing after Hanbe for hurting Kojuro.
-Nevermind that Hanbe was aiming for Masamune and Kojuro took the hit, nevermind that Kojuro was apparently only lightly harmed by said hit (he continues to follow you around for the remainder of the story), but just the fact that his faithful retainer was harmed at all set Masamune on a Roaring Rampage of Revenge which only ended when the entirety of the Toyotomi army had been crushed.
+- Berserk Button: Harming his followers, especially Kojuro, will set Masamune off on a bout of Unstoppable Rage.
+Case in point: the majority of Masamune's story path in SB2 has him chasing after Hanbe for hurting Kojuro.
+Never mind that Hanbe was aiming for Masamune and Kojuro took the hit, never mind that Kojuro was apparently only lightly harmed by said hit (he continues to follow Masamune for the remainder of the story), but just the fact that his faithful retainer was harmed at all set Masamune on a Roaring Rampage of Revenge which only ended when the entirety of the Toyotomi army had been crushed.

 (At Kojuro's death) "You have no idea what you have just unleashed!"

-- The anime makes the following the one time he loses his cool:
+- The anime makes the following the one time he loses his cool when dealing with Mitsuhide:

 "You used someone as a shield, just so that you can finish him, along with your enemies, from behind?
 There are things that you should, and shouldn't do!"

 - Blood Knight: He frequently takes on one-on-one battles just for the hell of it, whether they're necessary or not, to prove his strength.